 Flt Lt Jack Bowen (1918 – 1944)

-Between June 1943 and February 1944 Jack flew 14 bombing missions over Germany.
+Between June 1943 and February 1944, Jack flew 14 bombing missions over Germany.
 The first occurred on 21 June when a mixed force of over 700 bombers set out on a moonlit night to bomb the German city of Krefeld.
-During the attack the entire city centre was destroyed, which accounted for 47% of the built-up area.
-The following day he was back in the air again in an attack codenamed Operation Steelhead which targeted steelworks, foundries, engine workshops and rolling mills in the city of Mülheim.
-Both of these missions formed part of Bomber Commands Battle of the Ruhr.
-By the end of June he had flown two more sorties against Wuppertal (24th) and Cologne (28th) and three in July over Cologne and Hamburg.
-During August the squadron flew their last trips on Wellingtons and moved over to using Halifaxes.
+The entire city centre was destroyed in the attack, accounting for 47% of the built-up area.
+The following day, he was back in the air again in an operation codenamed Steelhead, which targeted steelworks, foundries, engine workshops and rolling mills in the city of Mülheim.
+These missions formed part of Bomber Command’s Battle of the Ruhr.

 Image courtesy of Susanne Meier